open-telemetry/oteps/text/0148-sampling-probability.md

 low-throughput service.
 Low-throughput services are meant to inflate their sampling probability.

-The use of this technique requires propagating the inclusion probability of the incoming Context and whether it was sampled (as for the Parent sampler), in order to calculate the probability of starting to sample a new "sub-root" in the trace.
+The use of this technique requires propagating the head inclusion probability (as discussed for the `Parent` sampler) of the incoming Context and whether it was sampled, in order to calculate the probability of starting to sample a new "sub-root" in the trace.

 Using standard notation for conditional probability, `P(x)` indicates the probability of `x` being true, and `P(x|y)` indicates the